Worker Status for Equity Partners - Bates van Winklehof v Clyde & Co LLPPosted in : Supplementary Articles NI on 31 July 2012

 We asked Majella McGuinness, solicitor, of PricewaterhouseCoopers Legal LLP to examine the recent case which deals with worker status for equity partners - Bates van Winklehof v Clyde & Co LLP.

 Ms Bates van Winkelhof became an equity partner of Clyde & Co LLP in February 2010.
 She received a profit-related element of remuneration and a guaranteed level of remuneration.
 This differed from senior equity members who were remunerated by a share of profits only.
 Ms Bates was expelled from the partnership in January 2011.
-She brought a number of claims in the employment tribunal,
+She brought a number of claims in the employment tribunal, one of which was that her expulsion amounted to detrimental treatment on the grounds of her having

 Already a subscriber?